Sick4n/Hangtheman/README.md

 Special thanks to the following:

 * Code Institute: For providing resources and support in the development of this project.
-* TSInfoTechnologies: For guidance on Flask and game logic.
 * Community Support: Fellow developers and mentors who provided feedback and suggestions.